 - 9.41 Airborne noise propagates through the air from the sources to receptors, while ground vibration propagates via the ground into a receptor (building).
-Noise and vibration arise from the actual infrastructure construction (temporary) and from the operation of the schemes (permanent). - 9.42 The methods and criteria used to predict and evaluate noise and vibration impacts have been derived from relevant recognised national and international guidance. - 9.43 A Code of Construction Practice57 has been adopted; this includes restrictions on: closures of roads and footways, noise and hours of working, vibration, dust suppression and air pollution, disposal of waste and contaminated material, protection of the environment and safety.
-This will mitigate the impacts on noise and vibration levels during the construction process. - 9.44 Similarly, a Noise and Vibration Policy has also been developed which sets out how tie proposes to mitigate noise from the operation of Edinburgh Tram.
-In essence, tie will undertake measures to mitigate significant noise impacts for residents and other noise sensitive receivers in the vicinity of the routes, following a tiered approach.
-This focuses initially on minimising the level of noise and vibration at source through appropriate vehicle standards and system design.
-Where levels are still considered excessive, noise barriers will then be provided, with the final option being the installation of noise insulation for residential properties.
+Noise and vibration arise from the actual infrastructure construction (temporary) and from the operation of the schemes (permanent). - 9.42 The methods and criteria used to predict and evaluate noise and vibration impacts have been derived from relevant recognised national and international guidance. - A Code of Construction Practice57 has been adopted; this includes restrictions on: closures of roads and footways, noise and hours of working, vibration, dust suppression and air pollution, disposal of waste and contaminated material, protection of the environment and safety.
+This will mitigate the impacts on noise and vibration levels during the construction process.